 We will not ask for personal data we do not need.
 We keep the information that you give us secure so that it cannot be seen by, or given to, anyone who should not see it.

-Measures will include encryption, pseudonymisation, access control and system testing.
+We use encryption, restrict access to files, make your data anonymous where we can and we test our computer systems often.
 We have a Data Protection Policy and an ICT Code of Practice.
-These define our commitments and responsibilities to privacy and cover a range of information security areas.
+These say what we must do to protect your privacy and cover a range of ways we protect your data.

-We will not keep your information longer than is necessary and when we dispose of physical or digital records we will do so in a secure way.
+We will not keep your information longer than is needed and, when we destroy our copies of your personal data, we will do so in a secure way.

-Where the council is considering using new or potentially intrusive technologies that could impact on individual privacy we will undertake a Data Protection Impact Assessment (DPIA), which may be subject to review and approval by the Information Commissioner's Office.
+Where the council is considering using new technology or use your personal data in a new way that could affect your privacy, we will complete a Data Protection Impact Assessment (DPIA), which may be considered and approved by the Information Commissioner's Office.